Jonas Brothers to be roasted in Netflix comedy special - Local News 8

 There will be guest appearances by Pete Davidson, Niall Horan, Gabriel “Fluffy” Iglesias, John Legend, Lilly Singh, Jack Whitehall and more.

-Kevin, Joe and Nick Jonas are also producers om the special, set to debut on Nov.
-23.
+Kevin, Joe and Nick Jonas are producers om the special, set to debut on November 23.

 The-CNN-Wire